bbond007/raspytube/README.md

 		* you need 64MB VRAM ro run this program.

-		* MPlayer not working yet... mplayer still not working....
+		* MPlayer if you switch to windowed mode.

 		* Added mouse support.